Project No. 2350

 An important goal for the future development of crop protection strategies is selective targeting of pest species over non-pest species.

-Biologics based on protein architectures offer a potential route.
+Biologics based on protein architectures offer a potential route to perturb biological function.
 The development of antibody technologies that disrupt molecules is an attractive approach.
 Conventional antibodies are oligomeric proteins with complex biogenesis.
 However, the relatively large size of antibodies restricts tissue access and penetration to target sites.
-In this proposal, we will investigate nanobodies: single chain simple polypeptide equivalents of the antibody variable heavy chain (1).
+In this proposal, we will investigate nanobodies: single chain simple polypeptide equivalents of the antibody variable heavy chain.
 These have epitope specificity to selectively target molecules and execute functional perturbation.
 The nanobodies have simplified recombinant expression and provide interfering technologies readily introduced into biological systems by transgenic approaches.
 We propose experiments designed to translate nanobody technology by taking advantage of the experimental tractability of C. elegans.